World Climate Negotiations Training

 We assign each WCNT participant as a country delegate, who is expected to embody the role of the negotiating body they represent, and we provide briefing materials based on the most recent events so that they can understand their country’s current and historical negotiating positions.

 We have designed WCNT to represent dynamics in real climate negotiations.
-In particular,

 we create parallel negotiating sessions to increase the complexity of negotiations and communication;